OlandoSC/terraform-aws-cloudtrail/README.md

   is enabled (default: `false`)
 - `is_organization_trail` - Specifies whether the trail is an AWS Organizations trail, which must be created in the organization master account (default: `false`)
-- `project` - Project name, used for tagging and naming the trail (default:
+- `namespace` - Project name, used for tagging and naming the trail (default:
   `Unknown`)
 - `environment` - Name of the environment this trail is targeting (default:
   `Unkown`)
+- `locale` - Either remote or local - remote implies the trail will end up in another account's bucket (security account)
 ## Outputs

 - `id` - The name of the trail.